 When unusual situations arise, petitions for exceptions to policy may be requested.
 Students should contact their program adviser to start the process.
-Please refer to Academic Grievance Procedure in the Graduate Catalog for more details.
-The Graduate Petition Form should be completed and submitted by the student.
+This form is also required when you think there are courses that are going to expire (see 7 Year Rule).